lvanderlaat/parallel_python_workshop/README.md

 #### `pymp`

 [PyMP](https://github.com/classner/pymp) package brings OpenMP-like functionality to Python, hiding the use of `multiprocessing` library.
-Using `pymp` package the reference to this problem is printed out once, but the problem is solved internally by `pymp` and the execution continues without problem.
+Using `pymp` package the reference to this problem is printed out once per process, then it continues running sequentially only for the tasks assigned to process 0.
 Measure the execution time of this script:

     ./scr/$ time python 22_get_spectra_pymp.py

 #### `MPI` and `mpi4py`

-`MPI`, the Message Passing Interface, is a non-pythonian system, that you can [download](http://www.mpich.org/downloads/) and installed in your machine. `mpi4py` is the python library that let your program communicate with `MPI`.
+`MPI`, the Message Passing Interface, is a non-pythonian system, that you can [download](http://www.mpich.org/downloads/) and install in your machine. `mpi4py` is the python library that enable your program to communicate with `MPI`.
 Both `MPI` and `MPI4Py` are already installed at [Kabré supercomputer](https://kabre.cenat.ac.cr/).
-Compare the execution time of `mpi4py` vs `pymp` (`mulitprocessing`)
+Measure the execution time of this script:

-    ./scr/$ time python 22_get_spectra_pymp.py
-    ./scr/$ time python 23_get_spectra_MPI.py
+    ./scr/$ time mpiexec python 23_get_spectra_MPI.py